ivan4722/ivan4722/README.md

 📚 **I like building websites both front-end and back-end in NodeJS/ReactJS/HTML/CSS/python and working with data with python ML libraries!**
 - 🐶 Raise your own online pets, and share it with a friend!: http://4722hq.com:3000/
 - 🧩 Try and solve today's daily probability puzzle: http://4722hq.com:4000/
+- 🧩 See how I solved the Jane Street puzzle of October 2024: https://github.com/ivan4722/JaneStreetPuzzleOct2024
 - 🤖 Check out my real time translation discord bot: https://github.com/ivan4722/TranslaDORA
 - 💸 See if you should long a stock of your choice today: https://github.com/ivan4722/PredictLongPositionsInStocks (not financial advice)
 - 🎵 Read up on how to predict spotify genre using machine learning (XGBoost, PCA): https://github.com/ivan4722/SpotifySongGenrePrediction